mre/idiomatic-rust/README.md

 * [Russian Dolls and clean Rust code](https://mgattozzi.com/russian-dolls) by [@mgattozzi](https://github.com/mgattozzi) - How to use the full power of `Option` and `Result` (especially `and_then()` and `unwrap_or()`).
 * [Elegant Library APIs in Rust](https://deterministic.space/elegant-apis-in-rust.html) by [@killercup](https://github.com/killercup) - Many helpful tips and tricks for writing libraries in Rust.
 * [Teaching libraries through good documentation](https://deterministic.space/teaching-libraries.html) by [@killercup](https://github.com/killercup) - How to use the full power of Rust's documentation support (e.g. doc tests)
+* [Pretty State Machine Patterns in Rust](https://hoverbear.org/2016/10/12/rust-state-machine-pattern/) by [@hoverbear](https://github.com/Hoverbear) - How to represent a State Machine in an expressive and understandable way in Rust.

 ### 2015